aplib/aplib.github.io/pub/SIATM/Life_without_tags_and_brackets.md

 SIATM has two notations - strict and non-strict.
 In the non-strict format, it has a simpler syntax; in the strict format, markup characters are added.
 These two syntaxes are top-down compatible and their mutual transition can be automatic.

-For the markup of the above example, it is suggested non-strict SIATM markup:
+For the markup of the above example, it is suggested non-strict SIATM DSL markup:

 ![Suggjested 3](./pictures/sugg3.png)